PaddlePaddle/PaddleSpeech/examples/librispeech/asr2/README.md

 avg.sh latest exp/transformer/checkpoints 10
 CUDA_VISIBLE_DEVICES= ./local/test.sh conf/transformer.yaml data/train_960_unigram5000_units.txt exp/transformer/checkpoints/avg_10
 ```
 ## Stage 4: Model Testing with Join CTC Decoder

-The  stage 4 is to evaluate the model performance with join ctc decoder.
+Stage 4 is to evaluate the model performance with the join ctc decoder.
 The code of this stage is shown below:
 ```bash
 if [ ${stage} -le 4 ] && [ ${stop_stage} -ge 4 ]; then
     # join ctc decoder, use transformerlm to score
     ./local/recog.sh  --ckpt_prefix exp/${ckpt}/checkpoints/${avg_ckpt}
 fi
 ```
 If you want to train a model and test it, you can use the script below to execute stage 0, stage 1, stage 2, and stage 4 :
 ```bash
 bash run.sh --stage 0 --stop_stage 3
 bash run.sh --stage 4 --stop_stage 4
 ```
 or you can run these scripts in the command line (only use CPU).
 ```bash
 . ./path.sh
 . ./cmd.sh